Overall ranking: Came 11th out of 126 in the Complete University Guide for 2016.

 Easy to get into?
 Varies by course.
-The University does not work on the UCAS points system, and competition for places can be tough with around 7-10 applications per place.
+The University does not work on the UCAS points system, and competition can be tough with around 7-10 applications per place.
 A number of courses include the A* as a condition for entry e.g. BSc Economics and MEng Mechanical Engineering ask for A*AA at A-level.
 The university has a strong focus on science, engineering, language, business and social science programmes.
 A wide range of placement and study abroad opportunities are available.

-Vital statistics: Over 10,000 full-time undergrads, and around 4,500 postgrads.
+Vital statistics: Over 15,000 students of which 4,500 are postgrads.
 Fairly evenly split between male and female students.
 Still concentrates on science and technology but has branched out into modern languages and international studies, education, management, and social, sport and medical sciences.
-One of the highest completion rates in the UK at 95 per cent.
+75 per cent of students are from state education.
+The student to staff ratio is 16:7.

-Teaching: Came equal 3rd out of 123 for student satisfaction in the latest Complete University Guide.
+Teaching: Came 4th out of 126 for student satisfaction in the latest Complete University Guide.
 Bath topped the The Times Higher Education (THE) student experience survey 2015.